YA Guy loves to read. What writer doesn't?

 I've learned a lot from these novels about craft, storytelling, character development, genre expectations, you name it.
 I've also read some truly great literature (both YA and non-YA), as well as some real clunkers.
 I've reviewed many of these books--primarily the ones I loved, because I'm not in the habit of writing negative reviews.
-I dropped my Goodreads account last year, but you can find the reviews on Amazon.
 And I've tweeted about and otherwise promoted many of the books I read, all in the interest of supporting others who are pursuing this very difficult job called writing.

 So overall, it's been a great run.
 I'm glad, for both personal and professional reasons, that I made a commitment to upping my reading content these past seven years.

 Here's the short version of why: I'm beat.

 I'm not a fast reader.
 I average about 30 pages an hour, maybe 40 with YA.
 So the roughly 160,000 pages I read over that seven-year span represent somewhere around 4000 hours spent reading, or almost 600 hours per year.
 Which translates, in turn, to almost two hours of reading per day for the past seven years.
 And that's not counting the time spent reviewing and otherwise promoting the books I've read.

 The above numbers might not seem like a lot to some people.
 But the other things I do during the day include, to list only the most important and time-consuming:

 --work a full time job

 --attend or otherwise participate in political, cultural, and artistic events